Joinmewin/freepp-jssdk/readme.md

 ## 3.1 Steps Description:

 **Step 1:** 3rd Party Web App calls Request Access Token API which grant\_type is client\_credentials.
-Please refer JoinMe\_OAuth\_Readme for detail.
+Please refer FreePP\_OAuth\_Readme for detail.
 And then, call "Get Ticket" API to get "Ticket" for JSSDK.

-**Step 2:** 3rd Party Web App calls "Set Config" to transfer ticket to JoinMe APP.
+**Step 2:** 3rd Party Web App calls "Set Config" to transfer ticket to FreePP APP.
 Please refer "Set Config" API.

-**Step 3:** JoinMe APP query identification of 3rd Party from JoinMe Server, and APP will verify if 3rd Party valid or not.
+**Step 3:** FreePP APP query identification of 3rd Party from FreePP Server, and APP will verify if 3rd Party valid or not.
 If Pass, JSSDK is available for service.

 ## 3.2 Refresh Token:

 Once Token expired, JSSDK API returns error code "103" which means "Token Expired" message.
 3rd Party Web App shall run the following steps to refresh token , and ticket.

 **Step 1:** 3rd Party Web App calls **Refresh** Access Token API.
-Please refer JoinMe\_OAuth\_Readme for detail.
+Please refer FreePP\_OAuth\_Readme for detail.
 And then, call "Get Ticket" API to get "Ticket" for JSSDK.

-**Step 2:** 3rd Party Web App calls "Set Config" to transfer ticket to JoinMe APP.
+**Step 2:** 3rd Party Web App calls "Set Config" to transfer ticket to FreePP APP.
 Please refer "Set Config" API.

-**Step 3:** JoinMe APP query identification of 3rd Party from JoinMe Server, and APP will verify if 3rd Party valid or not.
+**Step 3:** FreePP APP query identification of 3rd Party from FreePP Server, and APP will verify if 3rd Party valid or not.
 If Pass, JSSDK is available for service.

 # 4. API Refernece